formkk2468-sys/top_uk_YouTubers_2024/README.md

 ## Data Cleaning

-Problem Identified : The NOMBRE column contains both the channel name and the handle (ID) concatenated together, separated by the "@" symbol.
+Problem Identified : The NAME column contains both the channel name and the handle (ID) concatenated together, separated by the "@" symbol.
 To ensure analytical accuracy, it is necessary to extract only the channel name.

 ![Problem_Identified](assets/images/Problem_Identified.png)